Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    not subject to a delay.
 3. **Monitor:** While Search and Update are run by the client as-needed, monitoring is done in the background on a recurring basis.
-It both checks that the log is continuing to behave honestly, and that no changes have been made to keys owned by the client without the client's knowledge.
+It both checks that the log is continuing to behave honestly and that no changes have been made to keys owned by the client without the client's knowledge.

 ## Security Guarantees

-A client that executes a protocol correctly (and does any required monitoring) receives a guarantee that the Transparency Log operator also executed the protocol correctly and in a way that's globally consistent with what it has shown all other clients.
+A client that executes a Search or Update protocol correctly (and does any required monitoring afterwards) receives a guarantee that the Transparency Log operator also executed the protocol correctly and in a way that's globally consistent with what it has shown all other clients.
 That is, when a client searches for a key, they're guaranteed that the result they receive represents the same result that any other client searching for the same key would've seen.
 When a client updates a key, they're guaranteed that other clients will see the update the next time they search for the key. <!-- subject to caching? -->

 If the Transparency Log operator does not execute the protocol correctly, then
 either: